Welcome To Service Dog Laws Utah

 These animals are not individually trained.
 They provide comfort and support just with their mere presence.

-In other words, a service dog is allowed into a restaurant, but an emotional support animal isn’t necessarily, although some restaurant owners may use their discretion to allow certain animals.
+In other words, a service dog is allowed into a restaurant, but an emotional support animal isn’t necessary, although some restaurant owners may use their discretion to allow certain animals.

 However, emotional support animals and other types of companion animals may be permitted in some other situations, such as in housing, or in air travel.

-Different air lines have different rules.
-For housing situations, the definition of an assistance animal is more broad (less strict).
-Keep reading to find more about housing situations and air travel for certain working dogs and more about service dog laws in Utah.
+Different airlines have different rules.
+For housing situations, the definition of an assistance animal is broader (less strict).
+Keep reading to find out more about housing situations and air travel for certain working dogs and more about service dog laws in Utah.
 Read more on our blog: Service Dog vs Emotional Support Dog

-Sometimes people wonder about anxiety dogs, and whether they are considered an official service dog, or are they emotional support dogs?
-Are these covered under official service dog laws Utah?
+Sometimes people wonder about anxiety dogs, and whether they are considered official service dogs, or are they emotional support dogs.
+Are these covered under official service dog laws in Utah?
 It’s a great question.

 Just refer to the ADA definition of service animal, and it is actually quite simple.